Branding Your Status Page

 Theme Options

-Choose how your status page appears:
+Choose how your status page appears by default:

 | Theme | Description |